WLCG-AuthZ-WG/common-jwt-profile/profile.md

 group-membership-based authorization MUST examine each access token to see if it contains any of the capability statements defined above.
-If a token has any such capability statement then the service SHOULD authorize a request with this token by consider that token's capability statements and ignore any group-membership statements.
+If a token has any such capability statement then the service SHOULD authorize a request with this token by considering that token's capability statements and ignoring any group-membership statements.
 If the token contains none of the capability statements defined above then the service SHOULD make authorization decisions based on the group-membership statements.